wtclarke/spec2nii/README.md

 Generates separate reference file if present.

 Both classic and enhanced DICOM is handled.
+Well tested on the vendors' own PRESS and MEGA-PRESS sequence.

 ### Bruker (2dseq/fid)
 `spec2nii bruker -m 2DSEQ 2DSEQ_FILE_or_DIR`